This page may not be accurate, latest service updates can be found on our dedicated COVID-19 section.

 Finding a place to park your car is your responsibility.
 No one has a specific right to use the kerb side in front of their home.

 It is not the responsibility of the Council to provide off street parking for residents, nevertheless Roads and Transportation will take reasonable action to manage and maximise on street parking in residential areas.
+The Council do not provide road restrictions or supply cones in connection with residents moving house.
+It is the responsibility of householders to organise their removal contract and liaise with neighbours where appropriate to ensure suitable access for removal vehicles.

 If you are resident in certain streets in Alloa you may be entitled to a Residents Parking Permit.
 Residents Parking Permits are currently available for Drysdale Street, Mar Street and Primrose Street.